Bobsleponge/LittleHarvest/docs/EMAIL_SERVICE.md

-# 📧 Email Service Configuration - Little Harvest
+# 📧 Email Service Configuration - Harviz & Co

-This document provides comprehensive information about the email service setup for Little Harvest.
+This document provides comprehensive information about the email service setup for Harviz & Co.

 ## 🚀 Overview